Local vs Remote Services

 custom_build( 'gcr.io/tilt/image-name', 'docker buildx build --platform=linux/amd64 -t $EXPECTED_REF --push .', ['./'], skips_local_docker=True, disable_push=True, )

-But in our experience, teams have a lot of trouble getting it to work well, including:
+In our experience, teams have a lot of trouble getting remote builds to work

 Configuring the build jobs